wshanks/lyz/README.md

 Credits
 -------
 Lyz was written by  Petr Šimon.
 It is inspired by Lytero, which Petr wanted to improve, but he ended up starting from scratch.
 Hence the new name.
 Thanks to Dan Stillman and mronkko at zotero.org forum.
 Justin Wood for BOM and escaping suggestions and donation!
-It is currently maintained on GitHub by willsALMANJ.
+It is currently maintained on GitHub by Will Shanks.
 3. Submit new features or translations.
 However, keep in mind that new features add to the maintenance burden of the project.
 So get in contact before putting a lot of time into a new feature.